Key Takeaways

 Both are justified when the existing system is beyond cost-effective repair.
 Both carry the highest execution risk of any option.
 Neither should be the default, and neither should be ruled out without honest analysis.

-The Framework Only Works with an Honest Assessment
+Start with an Honest Assessment

 The 6 Rs don't work if you apply them without real data.
 Their value is in the discipline: assessing each application on its own terms, looking at business value, technical condition, cost to operate, and complexity to change, rather than letting inertia or enthusiasm make the call for you.

+Most modernization programmes that fail weren't doomed by bad technology.
 They were doomed by treating a business decision like a technical project.
 No clear ownership.
 No baseline metrics.
 No honest sequencing.

-Step 1: Build a Portfolio Inventory That's Actually Useful
+Step 1: Build a Portfolio Inventory

 You can't make good decisions without an accurate picture of what you're working with.
 For most enterprises, that picture doesn't exist.
 Inventories are outdated, partially documented, or scattered across teams.